You can arrive to Dominica by plane or ferry. Be sure to remember your passport.

 |St. Lucia (SLU and UVF)||InterCaribbean Airways|

-L’Express des Iles provides service from Guadeloupe or Martinique.
+L’Express des Iles provides service from Guadeloupe, Martinique, and St. Lucia.
 The ferry ride is approximately 1 hour and 45 minutes.
 Ferries arrive at the terminal in the capital of Roseau.

-We are happy to assist you in booking the ferry to Dominica.
+We are happy to assist you in booking the ferry to Dominica and transportation to Rosalie Bay.